 While the odds of you developing cancer as the result of your heartburn, there is still a slim chance it could happen.
 Given the importance of catching the esophageal cancer in its early stages, it's in your best interest to book regular screenings.
 Doctors recommend that individuals with GERD should be screened for throat cancer every three to five years.

 Symptoms that could indicate the early stages of esophageal cancer include:

-If you or someone you love has been diagnosed with either type of esophageal cancer caused by heartburn, contact us.
+If you or someone you love has been diagnosed with a type of esophageal cancer caused by heartburn, contact us.
+We work with you to understand your unique diagnosis and recommend esophageal cancer treatment options tailored to you.
 We'll happily answer any questions you have regarding our cancer treatment services.